 - Do not spray upwards into the front fork dust seals as the pressure will push sand further into the oil seals.

-- Front and rear wheel bearings, swing arm, linkage and rear shock bearings
+- Front and rear wheel bearings (see images 1 and 6 below), swing arm (see image 4), linkage and rear shock bearings (see image 5)

 - Avoid direct high water pressure into any bearings as it will quickly deteriorate the bearing lifespan.